defeo/aws/_tutorials/tutorial2.md

 We refer to the book [Eloquent JavaScript](https://eloquentjavascript.net/) for more details.

-The Q&R platform [StackOverflow](https://stackoverflow.com/) has good
+The Q&A platform [StackOverflow](https://stackoverflow.com/) has good
 answers, but apply some critical thinking before using them.
-Many other tutorials you can find on internet may refer to outdated versions of JavaScript, be careful before copy-pasting.
+Many other tutorials you can find on the internet may refer to outdated versions of JavaScript, so be careful before copy-pasting.

 Like you did for last tutorial, create a new project in Glitch.